 Curb-Stomp Battle: Zenon absolutely flattens Laharl at the tower and later the fake Zenon.
 The former is especially impressive given that Laharl has canonically beaten Baal before, but simply had to run here before she could kill him.

 Deconstruction: Demons fighting and backstabbing each other to become the Overlord is generally used for comedy, but Zenon shows just how psychologically damaging and horrible such a world can be.
+She also deconstructs the idea of reincarnating — the player just does it to get strongers units by mixing and matching character classes.
+Zenon did it to contain her own power because she was too strong already.

-Hades Shaded: Zenon's skin is a few shades darker than princess Rozalin's as well as darkening all over in general.
+Hades Shaded: Zenon's skin is a few shades darker than Rozalin's as well as darkening all over in general.

 Knight of Cerebus: While wholly evil, the fake Zenon is also sorta comical.
 The real one?
 She will simply kill anyone she sees and maybe eat you if she feels like it.
+Any time she appears, shit is either about to get real or already has.

 Love Redeems: In the good/canon ending, Adell either suppresses the Zenon personality or actually gains her trust, reverting her to Rozalin.
 How?
 With a kiss, of course.